Al73r/Leetcode/README.md

-I'm now setting my vscode.
+Recently, I'm doing Leetcode.
-Try again.
+This is a record of my code.